malarium/hooksy/README.md

 ACCEPTED OPTIONS:

 ```
 // An array of objects.
-Each object must have a 'color' string value and optional 'offset' - a number value that delays sigle change.
-WARNING! 'offset' must be a number between 0 and 1 where 0 = 0% of animation time and 1 = 100% of animation time.
-To delay animation which lasts 5 seconts for 1 second 'offset' should be set to 0.2 as 5s x 0.2 = 1s.
+Each object must have a 'color' string value and optional 'offset'.
+Warning!
+In this case 'offset' may be passed as part of object parameter as each color might have it's own offset.
+General offset setting still applies to the animation as a whole.
 colors: [
           { color: `violet`, offset: 0.3 },
           { color: `indigo` },